Dental Implants – Olympia & Chehalis, WA

 Dental implants are changing the way people live!
 With them, people are rediscovering the comfort and confidence to eat, speak, laugh, and enjoy life.

 If, like many others, you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination.
 We also have a CT scanner in our office that provides precise evaluation of your jaw allowing for safe and predictable placement of your implants.
-During these consultation visits, our Doctors will address your specific needs and considerations.
+During these consultation visits, our doctor will address your specific needs and considerations.
 We will also discuss fees and insurance at this time.
 There are many types of insurance plans, and coverage for implants is varied.
 We will be happy to assist you in obtaining any benefits to which you may be entitled.
 Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.

 Dental implants are metal anchors that act as tooth root substitutes.
 They are surgically placed into the bone of the jaw with generally minimal discomfort.
 Small posts connect the root portion of the implant to the replacement teeth crowns.

 First, the titanium implants are placed within your the bone at the location of the missing tooth.
 Healing time following surgery varies from person to person and is based on a variety of factors that include hardness of bone.
 In some cases, implants may be restored immediately after they are placed.